terminusdb/terminuscms-docs/reference-guides/document-ui-templates/document-graphql-table.md

-## DocumentsGraphqlTable
+## Documents UI - GraphQL Table
-The component DocumentClassesSummary can help you to compose your dashboard very fast This element allow you to visualize the document classes using iteractive cards.
+The component DocumentClassesSummary helps to compose dashboards quickly.

+This element allows you to visualize document classes using iteractive cards.

 ## Installation

-Install the dependancy from npm
+Install the dependancies from npm

 ```
 npm install @terminusdb/terminusdb-documents-ui